jagadeeshmusali/portfolio/README.md

 Run `ng g component my-component --project=my-app` to generate a new component.

+Run `ng generate component components/home --project=feature-home` to generate a new component in libs and specific directory.

 ## Build

 Run `ng build my-app` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.